Digital Marketing Agency | SEO, Paid Social & PPC

 • The order in which URLs are listed in the sitemap does not determine the order in which Google crawls them, nor does it guarantee that all URLs will be indexed.

-If you found the initial requirements overwhelming, don’t worry, as there are tools available to assist you in achieving your objectives.
-We’ll cover some of these tools in the later parts of this article.
+If you have found initial requirements overwhelming, then don’t bother because the tools are available that will help you in achieving your goals.
+We will discuss some of those tools in the later section of this article.

 How To Create An HTML Sitemap